 You won’t believe how easy it is to make these fluffy and soft donut bites!
 All you need to do is mix the batter, form, and fry until golden and crispy.
-These are great to make for any occasion and so good when dusted with powdered sugar.
+These are great for any occasion and are so good when dusted with powdered sugar.

 What are Ponchiki?
 Ponchiki is a classic Ukrainian dessert.
 They are mini donut holes that are made with a farmer’s cheese or ricotta cheese, then fried!

-The batter for these donuts is so easy to make and results in the best donuts.
+The batter for these donuts is easy to make and results in the best donuts.

-- Ricotta Cheese – Be sure to use a good quality ricotta cheese for these donut holes.
-Don’t use low-fat or fat-free cheese, we want it whole.
+- Ricotta Cheese – Be sure to use good quality ricotta cheese for these donut holes.
+Don’t use low-fat or fat-free cheese; we want it whole.